cavecomputing/SWEM-Beta/README.md

 ### Where do I get the mod?

-- It should be available in the `newest-release` channel
+- It should be available in the `newest-release` channel in the Discord channel

 ### Submitting a bug report
 *Note: Do NOT contact a a volunteer directly related to bugs*